 Growing up, it always seemed to be that in order to be a successful women, you had to give up one to have the other.

 Picking your topic

 One thing I really recommend is to make your dissertation something that you are actually intrigued by or interested in because if crisis comms doesn’t incite any feelings for you at all, you won’t want to spend half of your year thinking and writing about it.

 Influencer marketing is clearly something that interests me a great deal and particularly fraud, return on investment and advertising all get me hyped up when discussing the matter so thankfully I was actually really motivated by my dissertation and got a lot of inspiration for blog posts on the way to the finish line.

 Return on investment is already quite hard to measure without throwing in influencer fraud so it was quite tricky to get data but interesting all the same!

 Take it section by section

 The best way to start off is by laying out each section and heading of your entire dissertation.

 I think it’s a lot more simplified when you lay it out in sections and it also allows you to add things in different places as you go along and saves you from getting bored of focusing on the same section for hours on end.

 Change it up a little and take an hour doing your literature review, then an hour analysing your data and so on.

 Aim for 700 words a day

 I think it’s better to have more words than less but it’s also hard to delete things after as you think everything is necessary and important.

 Make your lit review an ongoing process

 We had somehow made it to final year without ever having the need to have completed one before.
 Our lecturers just assumed that we had all written one before so required no guidance.

 My summarising of it, is that you have a topic and within that topic, a lot of sub-topics and you just find a lot of literature written about those sub-topics and write what people think of those sub-topics.

 The main topic of my dissertation was influencer fraud, so I based my lit review all around influencer marketing and discussed the terms influencer marketing, influencer fraud, virtual influencers, return on investment, advertising on social media, the lot.

 I would just read a lot of different articles surrounding influencer marketing and then if anything fit into my headings, I would populate my lit review with statements and thoughts that were relevant.

 Do your research early on

 I had traveled to London in early March to meet with my placement team and we had a lengthy chat about influencer marketing and fraud.

 I then made a survey for secondary research and posted this online around two weeks before my deadline.
 I ended up with 50 responses, so was more than happy with that.

 Carry out interviews or sampling as early as you can so that you have that stored away and ready to analyse when you need to.

 I had made a dissertation plan back in the first week of university in October and had told myself I would be in London either before or just after Christmas to interview my placement team, but of course that never happened.

 Meet with your dissertation tutor on the regular

 But leading up to the last few weeks before deadline day, I was scheduling meetings as often as I could, coming in with 100 questions to ask.

 Your dissertation tutor is very likely going to be the person that will be marking your dissertation, so listen to everything they say.
 If they suggest to change something, change it.
-If they like things a certain way, make sure they are.

 They are there to give you advice, answer your questions and steer you in the right direction so listen to them and make the most of the time that they are willing to give to you.